 "The challenge is achieving the right combination of Nestorone and testosterone at the right time," Wang added.

 Trial Timeline and Details

-This open-label, single arm, Phase 2b trial is currently enrolling patients; enrollment is anticipated to take about one year to complete.
+This open-label, single arm, Phase 2b trial of male birth control gel is currently enrolling patients; enrollment is anticipated to take about one year to complete.
 To enroll a couple, they must go through a 4-8-week screening phase where lab work is done on both patients and the man’s sperm count and morphology are examined.
 Once a couple is enrolled, the man will start using the gel to suppress sperm production for up to 20 weeks, until his sperm count is consistently low enough to prevent pregnancy.
 During that period, the couple will still be allowed to use other forms of contraception.
 After that suppression phase, a 52-week efficacy phase will begin, where the couple uses the NES/T gel as their only form of contraception.
 Finally, during the recovery phase, estimated to be about 24 weeks, the man will stop using the gel to allow his sperm count to return to pre-suppression levels.